toddixon/span-calculator/README.md

 ## Usage <a name="Usage"></a>

-1. **4-20mA** pressure sensor is giving us **8.5mA** back.
+1. A **4-20mA** pressure sensor is giving us **8.5mA** back.
 If the pressure sensor's range is **0-50psi**, what **pressure** is it reading?

+- Solving with application
   - Start by clicking the signal type drop-down to select the desired signal type.
   - Next, set up the input and output parameters by adjusting the range sliders or input boxes accordingly.
   - Finally, select the radio static button for the milliamp signal and input the given value (**8.5ma**).
-After you add the value to the input box a new point is created on the graph with
+After you add the value to the input box a new point is created on the graph.
+The answer is the y coordinate: **14.06psi**.

 <p align="center">
   <picture align="center">